 Aomi Mochida (1992) is a PhD candidate at the History Department of Radboud University Nijmegen and NIOD Instituut voor Oorlogs-, Holocaust- en genocidestudies.
-She obtained a research master degree in Historical Studies at Radboud University.
-During her masters, she conducted a research internship at the NIOD and participated in an international summer school in Nanjing, China, on mass violence and memory politics.
-She wrote her master thesis on the historical development and current appropriation of the Noborito Institute, a WWII-heritage in Japan.
+She completed her summa cum laude bachelor’s degree in History and Political Studies at Colby-Sawyer College in the U.S. In 2017 she obtained a cum laude research master degree in Historical Studies at Radboud University.

 Her PhD research investigates the dynamics of local WWII memories in Japan.
 Her research interests include WWII heritage, public history, and memory culture, especially in relation to the Asia-Pacific theatre.